NLP-Projects/Vietnamese-Sentiment-Analysis/README.md

 ### 3. Data for Training and Testing
 A review can be very complex with different sentiments on various objects.
 Therefore, we set some constraints on the dataset as follows:

-The dataset only contains reviews having personal opinions.
+- The dataset only contains reviews having personal opinions.

-The data are usually short comments, containing opinions on one object.
+- The data are usually short comments, containing opinions on one object.
 There is no limitation on the number of the object's aspects mentioned in the comment.

-Label (positive/negative/neutral) is the overall sentiment of the whole review.
+- Label (positive/negative/neutral) is the overall sentiment of the whole review.

-The dataset contains only real data collected from social media, not artificially created by human.
+- The dataset contains only real data collected from social media, not artificially created by human.

 Note: Normally, it is very difficult to rate a neutral comment because the opinions are always inclinable to be negative or positive.

-We usually rate a review be neutral when we cannot decide whether it is positive or negative.
+A review is rated to be neutral when we cannot decide whether it is positive or negative.
 The neutral label can be used for the situations in which a review contains both positive and negative opinions but when combining them, the comment becomes neutral.

-#### Some examples of data:
+#### Some examples of the dataset:

-##### Lable : Review
+##### Label : Review

 Pos: Đẳng cấp Philips, máy đẹp, pin bền. Đóng và giao hàng rất chuyên nghiệp.